Research and Initiatives

 Bhuvnesh Jain

-Walter H. and Leonore C. Annenberg Professor in the Natural Sciences; Co-Director of the Penn Center for Particle Cosmology; Co-Director of the Penn Data Driven Discovery Initiative
+Walter H. and Leonore C. Annenberg Professor in the Natural Sciences

 Dylan Rankin